6 Essential Steps to Avoid or Manage Illness During Your Travels.

 Haleakalā National Park (Maui) – Witness the sunrise from the summit of Haleakalā, a massive dormant volcano, and explore its otherworldly landscapes.

-Waimea Canyon (Kauai) – Often called the “Grand Canyon of the Pacific,” this stunning canyon offers panoramic views and hiking trails.
+Waimea Canyon (Kauai) – Often called the “Grand Canyon of the Pacific,” this stunning canyon offers panoramic views, waterfalls and hiking trails.

 Polynesian Cultural Center (Oahu) – Immerse yourself in the cultures of the Pacific Islands through traditional performances, exhibits, and activities.